sudheermuthyala/AKS/01-Create-AKS-Cluster/README.md

     </p>

 ## Worker Node COmponents
-* So in worker nodes, again, the common thing here is container runtime and in container runtime is the underlying software where we run all the Kubernetes components.

-So we are using docker, but we have other runtime options
+* So in worker nodes, again, the common thing here is container runtime and in container runtime is the underlying software where we run all the Kubernetes components.So we are using docker, but we have other runtime options

 like RKTR, container D, et cetera.